 - English / ISBN: 9780943432892

-一片叶子落下来 (The Fall of Freddie the Leaf): Book Review
+一片叶子落下来 The Fall of Freddie the Leaf – About the book

 However, as winter approaches, the leaves experience cold and wind.
 They begin to fear the inevitable: the end of life when they fall to the snowy ground.

 We all fear what we don’t know, Freddie.
 It’s natural, yet, you were not afraid when Spring became Summer.
 You were not afraid when Summer became Fall.
 They were natural changes.
 Why should you be afraid of the season of death?

 Daniel is first to falls off the tree and says goodbye to Freddie with a smile.
 Freddie is the last leaf remaining on the tree and feels comfortable when he eventually lands in the snow.